CEEMS API Server configuration skeleton

 password: supersecret

-• updaters: List of updaters to be used to update the aggregate metrics of the compute units.
-The order is important as compute units are updated in the same order as provided here.
-For example, using the current sample file, it is important for the operators to ensure that we do not override the metrics updated by tsdb-0 by tsdb-1.
-More details on updaters can be found in Updaters Configuration.
+• updaters: List of updaters to be used to update the aggregate metrics of compute units.
+The order is important as compute units are updated in the same order as specified here.
+For example, using the current sample file, it is important for the operators to ensure that metrics updated by tsdb-0 are not overridden by tsdb-1.
+More details on updaters can be found in the Updaters Configuration.

 • cli: If the resource manager uses CLI tools to fetch compute units, configuration related to those CLI tools can be provided here.
-For example, currently CEEMS API server supports fetching SLURM jobs only using sacct command and hence, it is essential to provide the path to bin folder where sacct command will be found.
-More options on CLI section can be found in Cluster Configuration Reference.
+For example, currently the CEEMS API server supports fetching SLURM jobs only using the sacct command, so it is essential to provide the path to the bin folder where the sacct command will be found.
+More options on the CLI section can be found in the Cluster Configuration Reference.

-• web: If the resource manager supports fetching compute units using API, the client configuration to access API endpoints can be provided here.
-In this particular example, the Openstack cluster's authentication is configured using web.http_headers section.
-All available options for the web configuration can be found in Web Client Configuration Reference.
+• web: If the resource manager supports fetching compute units using an API, the client configuration to access API endpoints can be provided here.
+In this particular example, the OpenStack cluster's authentication is configured using the web.http_headers section.
+All available options for the web configuration can be found in the Web Client Configuration Reference.

 • extra_config: Any extra configuration required by a particular resource manager can be provided here.
-Currently, Openstack resource manager uses this section to configure the API URLs for compute and identity servers to fetch compute units, users and projects data.
+Currently, the OpenStack resource manager uses this section to configure the API URLs for compute and identity servers to fetch compute units, users and projects data.

 SLURM specific clusters configuration

-As stated before, currently fetching SLURM jobs using sacct command is the only supported way.
-If the sacct binary is available on PATH, there is no need to provide any specific configuration.
-However, if the binary is present on non-standard location, it is necessary to provide the path to the binary using cli section of the config.
-For example, if the absolute path of sacct is /opt/slurm/bin/sacct, then we need to configure cli section as follows:
+As stated before, currently fetching SLURM jobs using the sacct command is the only supported way.
+If the sacct binary is available on the PATH, there is no need to provide any specific configuration.
+However, if the binary is present in a non-standard location, it is necessary to provide the path to the binary using the cli section of the config.
+For example, if the absolute path of sacct is /opt/slurm/bin/sacct, then we need to configure the cli section as follows:

 cli: